GuustTaillieu/Hangman-App-server/README.md

 ## Description

-This is a server for the Hangman App.
-It is built with Spring Boot and uses memory as a database since the app is not meant to be used by many users at the same time.
+This is a server for the Hangman app.
+Built with Spring Boot, the application utilizes memory as its database, given its design for use by a limited number of users simultaneously.
 And the app is also designed to remove all unused data after the user disconnects from the server.
-I have tried to deploy the server on Heroku and Render but I have not been able to make it work.
+I have tried to deploy the server on Heroku and Render, but I have not been able to make it work.
 This means that the app can only be used locally.
-So thus not as an application and not on the web.
+So thus, not as an application and not on the web.
-If the server would be deployed on the web, the app would be able to be used as a downloadable application and also on the web.
+If the server were deployed on the web, the app would be able to be used as a downloadable application and also on the web.
 Unfortunately, this is not the case.

 ## How to run the server

 1. So before running the client, we will need to run the server locally.
 To do this, we will need to have `Java installed on our computer`.
 If you do not have Java installed, you can download it from [here](https://www.java.com/en/download/).

 2. After installing Java, we will need to `download the server`.
-This can be done by clicking on the green button that says "Code" and then clicking on "Download ZIP".
+This can be done by clicking on the green button that says "Code" and then clicking on "Download ZIP."

 3. After downloading the server, we will need to `unzip the file`.